 Not all kids should get the spray instead of the shot, including those with weakened immune systems or asthma.

 The director of the CDC, Dr. Tom Frieden, will make a final ruling on the committee’s recommendations, but even if approved, it will come too late for this fall’s upcoming flu season.
-Most doctors have already placed their flu vaccine orders, so they will mostly likely wait until next year to follow the advice.
+Most doctors have already placed their flu vaccine orders, so they will most likely wait until next year to follow the advice.